Welch plug removal and installation for the Walbro WG series carburetor

 Use the punch or bolt to set the Welch plug.
 If you use a bolt, you must be sure that the end is flat.
 When using any tool, be careful not to contact the soft rim of the hole!

-Use a toothpick to put a bead of nail polish around the rim of the hole.
+Optional: Use a toothpick to put a bead of nail polish around the rim of the hole.
 The nail polish will help seal the Welch plug.
 Set the plug in the well with the convex side facing up.
+Do not use nail polish if gasoline with ethanol is used as the ethanol may dissolve the nail polish.

 Exactly center the punch, rod, or bolt on top of the plug and tap it gently with a small hammer making the convex surface of the plug flat.
 This seals the plug.
 The plug must be flat or it may interfere with the operation of the metering lever diaphragm.
 If the plug leaks, the idle mixture needle will not work well.